 See new show The Jukeboxes from Bootworks Theatre and meet Wilford, a rockabilly tree planting anarch-nomad in Seed, the brand new show from Pif-Paf.
 Head to the new, glorious Games Tent, do a spot of Maypole dancing and hone your circus skills on the Green too.
 Visit the special Just So Post Office – send a letter to a new pen pal at Just So Brasil.

 The Village Green is also the nerve centre of the Tribal Tournament and where festivalgoers can encounter a sports day with a difference – pillow fighting anyone?
-Throughout the festival join the Bee, Fox, Frog, Owl, Fish, Stag or Lion tribes to compete in ridiculous games and all manner of unexpected shenanigans to earn coveted golden pebbles and be crowned the winning tribe.
+Throughout the festival join the Fox, Frog, Owl, Fish, Stag or Lion tribes to compete in ridiculous games and all manner of unexpected shenanigans to earn coveted golden pebbles.
 Find your tribe on festival Sunday and take part in the Tribal Parade, a Just So highlight.

 Make your way to the calming High Seas on the Left Bank of the stunning Rode Pool lake for relaxation galore.
 Walk through Between Stillness and Storm, a newly commissioned, mesmerising, large-scale sculptural installation by renowned artists Aiden Moesby and Tim Shaw and experience changing sound, light and motion made by a range of historic and contemporary instruments for “sensing” the weather.
 Enjoy family yoga, tai chi, meditation and take a wooden rowing boat out on to the tranquil expanse of water.

 Just So is set in woodland clearings, rolling parkland, arboreal amphitheatres and lakeside spots in the Rode Hall Estate, Cheshire, one of the most stunning landscapes in the UK, with limited public access the rest of the year.